About this document

 This document is mainly provided as an API reference and usage guidance to the AlphaVSS API.
 It does not cover the operation of the Volume Shadow Copy Service, or how it should be used by developers.

-To gain a full understanding of the Volume Shadow Copy Service you should refer to the official VSS documentation on MSDN.
+To gain a full understanding of the Volume Shadow Copy Service you should refer to the official Microsoft documentation on VSS.

-The Volume Shadow Copy Service (VSS) is a set of COM interfaces, delivered with various versions of Microsoft Windows, that implements a framework to allow volume backups to be performed while applications on a system continue to write to the volumes.
+The Volume Shadow Copy Service (VSS) is a set of COM interfaces included in Microsoft Windows, that implements a framework to allow volume backups to be performed while applications on a system continue to write to the volumes.

 AlphaVSS is a .NET class library written in C++/CLI aiming to provide a managed interface to this API.
 The goal is to provide an interface that is simple to use from a C# or VB.NET application, yet providing the full functionality of VSS.